IretiFasere/Case-Study1/Case-Study1README.md

 March 6, 2017

 Introduction
 This repository is for Case Study1 for SMU Class MSDS 6306-402, Doing Data Science.
-In this repository, we analyze the data set Country and GDPcleaned.csv.
+In this repository, we analyze the data set Countrycleaned.csv and GDPcleaned.csv.

 1. Created a ReadMe file for this repository.
 The ReadMe file explains the purpose of the project.